 - SM 591 Software Management Primer I (1 credit)

 - SM 592 Software Management Primer II (1 credit)

 - SM 503 Object Oriented Software Development

-- SM 892 Special Studies (should be taken each semester after 6 courses (or 18 credits) are taken in total)
+- SM 892 Special Studies (Non-credit, should be taken each semester after 6 courses (or 18 credits) are taken in total)

-Software Elective Courses (at least 5 should be taken)
+Elective Courses (At least 7 courses should be taken)